Maidenhead: Geography

 The Maidenhead urban area includes urban and suburban regions within the bounds of the town, called Maidenhead Court, North Town, Furze Platt, Pinkneys Green, Highway, Tittle Row, Boyn Hill, Fishery and Bray Wick; as well as adjoining built-up areas in surrounding civil parishes: Cox Green and Altwood in Cox Green parish, Woodlands Park in White Waltham parish, and part of Bray Wick in Bray parish.
 Bray village is linked to Maidenhead by the exclusive Fishery Estate which lies on the west bank of the Thames.

 To the east, on the opposite side of the river from Maidenhead, is the large village of Taplow in Buckinghamshire which almost adjoins the suburban village of Burnham, which itself nearly adjoins the urban area of the large, industrial town of Slough.
 To the north are the Cookhams: Cookham Village, Cookham Rise and Cookham Dean.
 To the west is the area of Pinkneys Green.
 These lie south of the Berkshire-Buckinghamshire border, which is formed by the River Thames (which then bends southwards to form the Maidenhead-Taplow border).
 Adjoining Bray and Bray Wick to the south is the suburban village of Holyport.
 Continuing by road to the south-east leads to the historic, royal twin towns of Windsor and Eton.

 Maidenhead lies immediately west of the Taplow ridge, a wooded spur of the Chilterns which rises dramatically above one of the most scenic stretches of the Thames.
 The ridge is crowned by the spectacular Cliveden House which can be seen from various parts of the town.
 Maidenhead has a site of Special Scientific Interest (SSSI) in the northern outskirts of the town called Cannoncourt Farm Pit, where the largest hand axe of the Paleolithic era in Britain was discovered.
 The town also has a local nature reserve called The Gullet.
 On 12 July 1901 Maidenhead entered the UK Weather Records with the highest 60-min total rainfall at 92 mm.
 As of January 2024, this record stands.

+Built environment

+Maidenhead has a long history of settlement, going back to the Anglo-Saxon and Roman periods.
+Despite this, there are no visible architectural remains in the present day town to show this.

+Demographics

+As of the 2021 Census, the Maidenhead built-up area had a population of 67,375, making it a medium built-up area by the Office for National Statistics size classification.
+Its median age was 40.

+Economy

+Maidenhead falls within the Slough and Heathrow travel to work area according to the 2011 classification, meaning that most people in Maidenhead stay within the town and the rest of the travel to work area for work.